Depression: from the black dog to blue funk

 How to identify depression

-Identifying depression as distinct from stress and anxiety also needs considerable care.
+Identifying depression from stress and anxiety also needs considerable care.
 In very simple terms, it’s the time element that’s different.
 People who are depressed experience continuous periods of low mood or sadness, combined with feelings of helplessness.
-The individual may lack the motivation to do anything and find making decisions a problem.
-The spark has simply gone out of them in a big way, and there can also be feelings of suicide in more severe cases.
+The individual may lack the motivation to do things that they previously enjoyed and find making decisions a problem.

 Of course, these are psychological manifestations.
-Walk down the street and you will be unable to identify a single person who is depressed; it’s not like a they have a leg in plaster.
-So when we know people a little better, are there any physical signs to look out for?
+Walk down the street and you will be unable to identify a single person who is depressed, depression can affect people differently and may not always be noticeable.

 The physical signs of depression can include noticeable changes in weight, and not exclusively weight loss.
 People may also move or speak more slowly than you are used to.
 The depressed person may also suffer from a lack of energy and libido.
 In addition, there can be changes to the menstrual cycle, as well as disturbed sleep.

-You might also notice that they have closed down their circle of friends, reduced their social calendars and put previously important hobbies on hold, creating a dark, lonely place where there once was sunshine and light.
+You might also notice that they have closed down their circle of friends, reduced their social calendars and put previously important hobbies on hold.
 And if you don’t see someone that often, these tell-tale signs can be easier to spot.
 If you interact with someone every day, you might not notice the gradual onset of depression.

 Degrees of depression and their treatment